MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-from-adal-to-msal.md

 Yes.
 If an application was marked as completed - so no ADAL requests were made during the 30 day window - that application would be marked as complete.
 If the service detects a new ADAL request, the status changes back to *active*.

 ### How can I integrate  Microsoft Entra Sign-ins workbook?
-You can find the detailed steps here [Microsoft Entra Sign-ins workbook](~/identity-platform/howto-get-list-of-all-auth-library-apps.md)
+You can find the detailed steps in the [Microsoft Entra Sign-ins workbook](~/identity-platform/howto-get-list-of-all-auth-library-apps.md).

 ### Why is the number of ADAL applications different in the Sign-ins workbook and the recommendation?